Pact of Genoa

 A portrait of Mitford Crowe, who signed the pact.

-The Pact of Genoa was a military and political alliance formed in 1705 between the Kingdom of England and Hapsburg supporting landowners (known as Vigatans) on behalf of the Principality of Catalonia within the framework set by the War of Spanish Succession.
+The Pact of Genoa was a military and political alliance formed in 1705 between the Kingdom of England and Habsburg supporting landowners (known as Vigatans) on behalf of the Principality of Catalonia within the framework set by the War of Spanish Succession.
 According to the terms of agreement, England stationed troops in Catalonia, which, united with the Catalonian forces, fought in favour of Charles VI of the Holy Roman Empire for the candidacy of the Spanish throne against the armies of Philip V of Spain, compromising the maintenance of Catalonian laws and institutions.

 Background

 After the Landing at Barcelona in May 1704 failed to capture the city, the viceroy of Catalonia the Castilian nobleman Francisco Antonio Fernández de Velasco y Tovar began repressing pro-Hapsburg sentiment.
 Among Josep Duran's documents—which had been part of a link connecting Prince George of Hesse-Darmstadt to the landing—was the Conference of the Three Commons, "the office where the preceding conspiracy formed" and showed the Catalonian military as "the most dominant and powerful part" of it.
 Velasco proceeded to jail many suspects, many of whom were members of the Conference, among whom they found one of the Catalan Austracist leaders, Narcís Feliu de la Penya, the boss of Vigatan Jaume Puig de Perafita and the main families of Catalan nobility.
 This caused many undecided people to favour Charles VI, thus also increasing membership for the "Austracist party", against the behest of the viceroy.
 He could not detain a portion of the conspirators, as they had embarked from Darmstadt on course to Lisbon—participating in the Capture of Gibraltar—where they reunited with the Charles VI.
 Velasco also ordered the requisition of stamps, effigies, paintings, and images of Jorge de Darmstadt.
 The repressive spiral continued in the following year, when judges of the Real Audience of Catalonia, members of the Council of the Hundred, and bishop Benito de Sala y de Caramany were arrested.
 Finally, Velasco ordered the suppression of the Conference of the Commons.